onepub-dev/critical_test/README.md

 The firsts four numbers in order are:

-Successes - show in green
+* Successes - shown in green
-Failures - show in orange
+* Failures - shown in orange
-Errors - show in red
+* Errors - shown in red
-Skipped - show in blue
+* Skipped - shown in blue

 You can also monitor the full output of the unit tests (including successful unit tests) by tailing the log file: